FREE Pre-Screening Today!

 The state explicitly states that providing emotional support, comfort, or companionship doesn't qualify as a disability-specific task.
 Therefore, owning an ESA letter in Virginia doesn't mean you have the same public space privileges as service animals.

-However, under the Fair Housing Act, the ESA letter allows you to request reasonable accommodations like waiving pet fees or deposits.
+Under the Fair Housing Act, the ESA letter allows you to request reasonable accommodations like waiving pet fees or deposits.
+To qualify, you must provide reliable documentation when your need is not obvious.

+A valid ESA letter must come from a licensed healthcare or mental health professional.
+The letter should confirm your disability and explain how the emotional support animal helps manage its effects.
 Only licensed healthcare professionals can issue valid ESA letters.
-And that using fake ESA letters can lead to legal consequences.
+And using fake ESA letters can lead to legal consequences.

 housing-laws